Debunking Dog Wheelchair Myths

 • Mobility problems

 Yes, many paralyzed dogs use a wheelchair, but many pets can still walk and rely on a wheelchair to help them stay active.
 Your dog can still use a wheelchair and walk on all four legs.
-Continued mobility will prevent muscle atrophy and help the dog to maintain the leg strength they do have.
+Continued mobility will prevent muscle atrophy and allow the dog to maintain the leg strength they do have.

 2. Dog Wheelchairs Will Not Make Your Dog “Lazy”